 "You Only Live Twice, or so it seems/One life for yourself and one for your dreams…"

 OPI You Only Live Twice was my first 007-themed manicure.
 I'm generally not a big fan of pink, but I adore this color because it has a relaxing air of Japanese cherry trees and lava flows.
-This hot pink is a creme-based glitter, very similar to The Spy Who Loved Me, just different colors.
+This magenta is a creme-based glitter, very similar to The Spy Who Loved Me, just with different colors.
 Although it was released as a winter shade, You Only Live Twice is best for spring in my opinion.
-Especially spring on the National Mall in Washington, DC.
-(Japanese trees.
-Japanese trees everywhere.)

 Daniel Craig's 007 debut, Casino Royale, celebrates its tenth anniversary this October.
 OPI's interpretation of the novel that started it all and film that left a legacy could not be more spot on.
 For some reason, the word "royale" makes me think of purple.
 If I'm not alone, it makes sense that Vesper Lynd (Eva Green) wears purple.
 Her Liquid Sand from the Bond Girls Collection is also purple.

 Actually, this is a pinkish purple.
 It's not fuchsia, but it's certainly lighter than the purples seen in Casino Royale.
 It actually looks almost brown in the dark.
 Whatever you call this color, I like it.
 It's rich and dark, just the way I like my nails.
 It is one of only two pure cremes in the entire OPI Bond Collection, including Skyfall, the Magnetic Laquers, and Bond Girls.
 The other one is Skyfall itself.